vopengeos/geoprocessing/README.md

 Open your web browser and go to http://localhost:8501.

 ## Support
-Feel free to access https://github.com/thangqd/geoprocessing/issues for any inquiries or issues
+Feel free to access https://github.com/thangqd/geoprocessing/issues to report any inquiries or issues